annacakes281/annas-cookbook-blog/README.md

 ### **_Comments, Tips & Recommendations_**

 Users have the ability to leave a 'comment' as well as a 'recommendation and tip' if they are logged in, and this will be displayed at the bottom of the recipe.
 This allows for user input as well as user suggestions.
-Any comments and tips/recommendations will be displayed with the most recent at the top, so it seems like a conversation is happening.
+Any comments and tips/recommendations will be displayed with the oldest at the top.

 Admins have the ability to see a 'Manage' button for each section so that they can remove any comments they they deem necessary.